Yongjie Jessica Zhang

 Yongjie Jessica Zhang is an American mechanical engineer.
 She is the George Tallman Ladd and Florence Barrett Ladd Professor of mechanical engineering and, by courtesy, of biomedical engineering at Carnegie Mellon University.
-She is the Editor-in-Chief of Engineering with Computers.
+She is the Editor-in-Chief of the journal, Engineering with Computers.

 Contributions

 Zhang's research involves geometric modeling, mesh generation, image processing, finite element method and isogeometric analysis.